MichaelHabib04/ME-405-Repo/README.md

-Flash main.py and all documented modules inside on\_board/ onto the Pyboard.
+1\.
+Flash `main.py` and all documented modules inside `on\_board/` onto the Pyboard.

-Use the on\_pc/ scripts as needed for data collection, plotting, or UART interaction.
+2\.
+Use the `on\_pc/` scripts as needed for data collection, plotting, or UART interaction.

+3\.
 Power the robot and initiate pathing via the UI task.

-Contributors
+\## Contributors

-Katherine Meezan
+\- Katherine Meezan

-Michael Habib
+\- Michael Habib

-Zachery Boyer
+\- Zachery Boyer

 ME 405 – Cal Poly Mechanical Engineering

 Instructor: Charles Refvem

 Fall 2025

+&nbsp;